Advanced Tutorial

 The z range

 is crucial as it determines which slices of the flattened tomogram will be picked (note that EPicker is a software for 2D particle picking).
-You can specify a range like 10,11,12
+Specify a range like 10,11,12

 or 10,11-12